 A telephone call can often suffice but depending on the scale of the implementation you may ask for a site visit to be arranged and perhaps a second or even a third demonstration.

-At the same time, you should be reading the contracts and ensuring you are asking for the right number of licences to suit your needs.
+At the same time, you should be reading the contracts and ensuring you have the correct number of licences to suit your needs.

-If you’ve done all this, then you’ve put yourself in a great position to avoid any nasty surprises but that won’t necessarily stop the supplier providing you with a quote much higher than you had expected with a host of “add-ons” that you had always believed was part of the licence cost.
+If you’ve done all this, then you’ve put yourself in a great position to avoid any nasty surprises – but that won’t necessarily stop the supplier providing you with a quote much higher than you had expected with a host of “add-ons”.

 Our holistic approach